Explicit conditional bounds for $\zeta(s)$ at the edge of the critical strip: Acknowledgements

 \section{Acknowledgements}

 AC and BM were funded by the Vicerrectorado de Investigación (VRI) at PUCP through grant DGI-2025-PI1273.
 Part of this work was carried out as part of BM’s undergraduate thesis at the Pontifical Catholic University of Peru (PUCP).
+The authors would like to thank the anonymous referee for a careful reading of the manuscript and for several helpful comments and suggestions.